PRIDE Training in New Brunswick: What Foster Parent Applicants Can Expect

 The sequence matters.
 You cannot begin PRIDE training until the initial screening — including the background check process — has been completed.
 The sequence is:

-5. First Aid and CPR certification (required before home study is finalized)
+- First Aid and CPR certification (required for the foster-parent process)

 PRIDE is roughly in the middle of the process.
 Applicants who complete it often describe it as a turning point — the stage where abstract interest becomes concrete understanding of what a child in care is experiencing and what the commitment actually looks like.